The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 The One App I Keep Coming Back To

-Hawaii Revealed.
+Revealed Travel Guides (formerly the Hawaii Revealed app).
 Yeah, I mentioned it earlier, but it deserves its own section.

-Even as someone who's lived here forever, I've used it to explore parts of the islands I don't normally go to.
-It'll tell you about beaches I've never heard of, hole-in-the-wall restaurants, and historical sites that don't show up on Google Maps.
+Even as someone who’s lived here forever, I’ve used it to explore parts of the islands I don’t normally go to.
+It’ll tell you about beaches I’ve never heard of, hole-in-the-wall restaurants where the aunties make the best kalua pork on the island, and historical sites that don’t show up on Google Maps.

 But having the right apps means nothing if you don’t use them correctly.
 Here’s the download strategy that’ll save you from disaster…